A Money Pit Idiom

 A money pit: something that costs a lot of money over time (more money than was first expected).

 A pit is a hole the ground.
-In the picture above the man is digging a pit and throwing money in it.
+In the picture above, the man is digging a pit and throwing money in it.
 Who would do that?
 Nobody (unless perhaps they were trying to hide the money).
-No one wants to bury money in the ground and that's what it can feel like when you make a purchase for something that requires you to keep spending more money to improve it or keep it ready to use.
+No one wants to bury money in the ground.
+However, that's what it can feel like when you buy something that you have to keep spending more money on to improve it or keep it ready to use.

 - I bought this used car because I thought it would be more affordable but it's a money pit requiring frequent repairs.

 - Buying a home to fix-up can be a money pit so be very careful to have a good inspection.

 - A vacation home is often a money pit because you have to do a lot of work to maintain it just to use it a month or two each year.